Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 No dishwasher?
 Soak your trays in the sink in hot soapy water.
 Use a scrubby pad or an old toothbrush to get in the tight spaces.
 Rinse well and let air dry,

-All you have to do now is simply have the patience to catch the fish.
+All there is to it is to simply have the patience to catch fish.

 If you like the content, please give me some love by clicking on the 🩷 in the lower right hand corner (on just about all my pages).
 This signals to me that you find it enjoyable and useful.
 Thank you so much!